psychbruce/ChineseNames/README.md

 4. Our research has shown that the NU computed by averaging NU across multiple characters (objective NU) is positively correlated with people’s perception (subjective NU) (*r*<sub>obj–subj</sub> = 0.32, *p* < 0.001, *N* = 672, [Study 1](https://doi.org/10.31234/osf.io/53j86)), suggesting an objective–subjective correspondence.
 5. For name variables other than NU, it is the only feasible approach to compute them in a large sample.

-For details, please see the *SI Appendix* (`Bao_2020_Preprint_SI_Unique-name holders are more likely to choose and succeed in unique jobs.pdf`) posted on our OSF Project (https://osf.io/8syrc/).
+For details, see *Supplementary Information* (`Bao_2020_Preprint_SI_Name uniqueness predicts career choice and career achievement.pdf`) posted on our OSF Project (https://osf.io/8syrc/).

-We recommend future researchers to follow this practice in processing Chinese given names.
+We recommend future researchers to follow this practice when handling multi-character given names.

 ## Author